a-shekhar/LeetCode/README.md

 # LeetCode
-Collection of LeetCode questions to ace the coding interview!
-Code Using Java, MySQL.
+Collection of LeetCode questions and Solutions to ace the coding interview!
+Code Using Java, MySQL, JavaScript.

 # Info
 Question No may not match with actual LeetCode question number.
 So search with Question summary.